pyjamaSamm/TodoApp_Classic/README.md

 # TodoApp_Classic
 Todo App created using HTML, CSS and JS.

-This app is used to keep tracking of tasks that the user wants to accomplish.
+This app is used to keep track of tasks that the user wants to accomplish.
 It is build using HTML, CSS and JavaScript.
 It is user-friendly and responsive website.

 Features:
 - create todo